 You will be overwhelmed, sleep-deprived, in pain, and very uncomfortable from labor and healing and just plain physical and emotional exhaustion.

 I will share with you what you need to know to make this period of your life a little less hard and a lot more stress-free.
 All of these tips helped me survive those days and nights that seemed like a never-ending nightmare.

-This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you purchase through a link.
+This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you purchase through a link.

-- Swaddle: newborns don’t like to be swaddled until they are swaddled.
+- Newborn Swaddle: babies do not like to be swaddled until they are swaddled.